Ukratic/Media_bias/README.md

 All journals have a roughly similar distribution of topics, with the notable but unsurprising exception of Les Echos (a financial journal first and foremost).

 ## 4. Analysis & political score
+*pending*
-*Work in progress* : Graphs & exploration of bias. *current task : January/February 2022*
+Graphs & exploration of bias.

-## 5. Dashboard
-*pending* : Presentation of process and results of analysis.
-## 6. Training a new BERT model
+## 5. Training a new BERT model
 *pending* <br>
-a) Use the newly labeled data to train a classification model on topics of french news articles.
+a) Use the newly labeled data to train a classification model on topics of french news articles.<br>
-b) Use the newly labeled data to train a sentiment analysis model on bias in french news articles.
+b) Use the newly labeled data to train a sentiment analysis model on bias in french news articles.<br>
 c) Use both models on a new dataset of french news articles